vincevargadev/vincevargadev/README.md

 ## Hello

-* 💙&nbsp;&nbsp;  Currently, I'm working with Flutter and Dart.
+* 💙&nbsp;&nbsp;  I'm working with Dart and Flutter.
 I'd love to see Dart become a popular full-stack language.
-* 🎙&nbsp;&nbsp;  I'm the host of the [Flutter 101 Podcast](https://flutter101.dev/).
-It's available on [Google Podcasts](https://www.google.com/podcasts?feed=aHR0cHM6Ly9mZWVkcy5zaW1wbGVjYXN0LmNvbS9lU3labTZKOA%3D%3D), [Apple Podcasts](https://podcasts.apple.com/us/podcast/flutter-101-podcast/id1548010659), [Spotify](https://open.spotify.com/show/1hwHiSz7MODI6lnzvGDS43), [Amazon Music](https://music.amazon.de/podcasts/d7665f8b-4204-4778-83c5-fee33cf0c48d/Flutter-101-Podcast), [RSS](https://feeds.simplecast.com/eSyZm6J8), [on the web, and more](https://flutter101.dev/episodes)
+* 🎙&nbsp;&nbsp;  I'm the host of the [Flutter 101 Podcast](https://flutter101.dev/) and I published over 25 episodes thanks to the great guests that agreed to come and talk to me about Flutter and Dart.
+The podcast is available on [Google Podcasts](https://www.google.com/podcasts?feed=aHR0cHM6Ly9mZWVkcy5zaW1wbGVjYXN0LmNvbS9lU3labTZKOA%3D%3D), [Apple Podcasts](https://podcasts.apple.com/us/podcast/flutter-101-podcast/id1548010659), [Spotify](https://open.spotify.com/show/1hwHiSz7MODI6lnzvGDS43), [Amazon Music](https://music.amazon.de/podcasts/d7665f8b-4204-4778-83c5-fee33cf0c48d/Flutter-101-Podcast), [RSS](https://feeds.simplecast.com/eSyZm6J8), [on the web, and more](https://flutter101.dev/episodes)
 * 📦&nbsp;&nbsp;  I develop and maintain various open-source packages.
 I work on open-source Dart code in my free time and sometimes at work.
+My private work is available on [`pub.dev`](https://pub.dev) under the [`dartside.dev` publisher](https://pub.dev/publishers/dartside.dev/packages), and the packages I developed at [SMAHO](https://github.com/smaho-engineering) use the [`smaho.dev` publisher](https://pub.dev/publishers/smaho.dev/packages).
+My packages reached over 350 likes on `pub.dev`.
-* 🗣&nbsp;&nbsp;  I launched and organized the [Flutter meetups in Munich](https://meetup.com/Flutter-Munich/).
+* 🗣&nbsp;&nbsp;  I launched and organized the [Flutter meetups in Munich](https://meetup.com/Flutter-Munich/) that is now one of the largest user groups focusing on Flutter in Germany with over 800 members and 20 events.
+Some of the community talks are [available on our YouTube channel](https://www.youtube.com/channel/UC-ts4XH21boCnblu8YK9TsA).
+* 🎯&nbsp;&nbsp;  I talked at various meetups and conferences.
+I gave talks about Flutter plugin development, null safety migration, full-stack Dart and introductory Flutter and Dart topics.
+You can see most of my presentations at [`github.com/dartsidedev/presentations`](https://github.com/dartsidedev/presentations).
-* ⚛&nbsp;&nbsp;  I studied Physics at the university.
-I'm a self-taught software developer.
+* ⚛&nbsp;&nbsp;  I studied Physics at the university and I'm a self-taught software developer.
 * 🇪🇺&nbsp;&nbsp;  As a Hungarian, living and working in Munich, I enjoy learning languages.
 Just imagine if I didn't!
-I speak English, Spanish, and German (though the biggest room in the world is the room for improvement)
+I speak English, Spanish, and German (though the biggest room in the world is the room for improvement).

 ## `--verbose`